-Repair and strengthening work on the Kaputatohe dwelling (former Belfast school master’s house) and the workman's cottage will be completed in mid-2020.
+Repair and strengthening work on the Kaputatohe dwelling (former Belfast school master’s house) and the workman's cottage is complete.

 Kapuatohe Dwelling was built in 1877, the year before Belfast School opened behind it.
 The dwelling is historically significant because of its association with the development of public schooling in New Zealand following the 1877 Education Act.
 The Act established free and compulsory schooling for all New Zealand children.